clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 | 8 | `username=harriet&password=Sk1ll`
 | 9 | `username=alex&password=Sk1ll`

-* Cluster bomb attack type iterates through every combination of the provided payload sets.
+* Iterates through every combination of the provided payload sets.
-  * It tests every possibility by substituting each value from each payload set into the corresponding position in the request.
+  * Tests every possibility by substituting each value from each payload set into the corresponding position in the request.
-* Cluster bomb attacks can generate a significant amount of traffic as it tests every combination.
+* Can generate a significant amount of traffic as it tests every combination.
-* The number of requests made by a Cluster bomb attack can be calculated by multiplying the number of lines in each payload set together.
+* Number of requests made by a Cluster bomb attack can be calculated by multiplying the number of lines in each payload set together.
 * Important to be cautious when using this attack type, especially when dealing with large payload sets.
 * Execution of a Cluster bomb attack with a moderately sized payload set can take a significantly longer time when using Burp Community and its Intruder rate-limiting.
 * Particularly useful for credential brute-forcing scenarios where the mapping between usernames and passwords is unknown.